 We are rightfully shocked when one person injures another for the sport of it.
 Or when upper-middle-class teenagers commit armed robbery for the adrenalin rush it gives them.
 Or how about an ignored or harassed student who carries a gun to school to take revenge.

 Yet our schools teach, and society reinforces, that each person should choose what is right or wrong for him or herself.
-This is the result.Each person should choose what is right or wrong for him or herself.
-Click To Tweet
+This is the result.

 However, to assert that there are no sexual moral absolutes, but that all other moral issues are absolute, is illogical and nonsensical.
 Therefore, to justify indiscriminate sexual behavior, their argument needed to extend itself to all moral issues, be it sex, cheating, lying, stealing, or killing.

 What we got was a quagmire of moral confusion and anarchy that has permeated our culture and threatened our future.
 I know that it’s not popular these days to claim that there are moral absolutes, but the alternative is the slippery slope we are on towards mayhem and chaos.

 Do you like this post?
 Want to read more?
-Check out Peter’s book, Woodpecker Wars: Discovering the Spirituality of Every Day Life, available wherever books are sold.
+Check out Peter’s book, Bridging the Sacred-Secular Divide: Discovering the Spirituality of Every Day Life, available wherever books are sold.

-Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
-He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
-Read more in his books, blog, and weekly email updates.
+Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
+He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.